 The key to a well-oiled payroll process starts with doing your homework.
 Make sure you’ve factored in all the important payroll deadlines.

 You need to be on top of these deadlines and make sure you plan for them.
-So, for example, you might not know that the law is changing from 1st October 2022, with all businesses now having to pay their class 1 contributions monthly.
+So, for example, you might not know that the law changed in October 2022, with all businesses now having to pay their class 1 contributions monthly.

 If you have more than 80 employees, you’ll already be paying monthly, but if you employ fewer, you need to make sure the new requirements don’t take you by surprise